 A jar of piquillo peppers in my pantry became my inspiration.
 I started my shopping list for all those ingredients I would place on an antipasto platter.
 Olives, artichoke hearts, cured meats, fresh mozzarella, and tomatoes made the cut.
 A simple homemade vinaigrette with a spoonful of pesto would tie them all together.
+A cold appetizer recipe was terrific on a summer’s night.

 I added some basil leaves for color and threaded the ingredients onto skewers.
 Placing the salty meats near the mild mozzarella balls was part of my strategy along with a pop of red on each skewer.
 I used both prosciutto and small rounds of Genoa salami.
 These are totally customizable according to your preferences.
 Don’t like artichoke hearts?
 Leave them off.

 Check your deli and take inspiration from what’s available.
-I made a quick vinaigrette with sherry vinegar, olive oil and a dab of Dijon mustard.
+I made a quick vinaigrette with sherry vinegar, olive oil, and a dab of Dijon mustard.
 To add some Italian flare, about a teaspoon of basil pesto was whisked in.
 I didn’t want the basil leaves to wilt, so I drizzled the antipasto skewers just before serving.

 And if you have any leftover ingredients, just add them to a bowl of lettuce for a fabulous salad.
 That’s what I did!
 Keep these in mind for the next time you need a quick appetizer.
 They’ll be the hit of the party.

-More Skewered Appetizers from Blogs I Love:
+More Mini Kabobs from Blogs I Love:

 - Antipasto Skewers from Honey and Birch